-The run began when Terra's algorithmic stabilization mechanism collapsed.
-As described in Appendix A.4, arbitrage should peg the price of Terra at \$1 as long as the price of Luna is above zero, but features of the mechanism leave open the possibility for depegging events.
+The run began when TerraUSD's algorithmic stabilization mechanism collapsed.
+As described in Appendix A.4, arbitrage should have pegged the price of TerraUSD at \$1 as long as the price of its sister token, Luna, was above zero, but features of the mechanism left open the possibility for depegging events.
 In early 2022, asset prices declined, including those of important crypto assets such as Bitcoin, Ethereum, and Luna.
-At the same time, there was increasing awareness that Anchor, a protocol offered by the developers of Terra, would not be able to keep their promised 20 percent interest rate to Terra depositors.
-19 The decreasing value of Luna, combined with the uncertainty about the Anchor protocol rate, led to a loss of confidence in the ability of the Terra algorithm to maintain the US dollar peg and triggered the run on Terra.
+At the same time, there was increasing awareness that Anchor, a protocol offered by the developers of the Terra blockchain, would not be able to keep their promised 20 percent interest rate to TerraUSD depositors.
+The decreasing value of Luna, combined with the uncertainty about the Anchor protocol's sustainability, led to a loss of confidence in the ability of the TerraUSD algorithm to maintain the US dollar peg and triggered the run on TerraUSD (for additional details, see Liu et al., 2023).

 Panel (a) of Figure 7 shows that Luna's price dipped significantly on May 8, 2022, when the token closed at \$64.08.
 By the next day, Luna's price had halved to \$32.00; by May 12, Luna was trading at \$0.4 cents, or 0.004% of its January 1 value.
-The same figure shows that Terra's price plummeted following the collapse of Luna: USTC was worth \$0.996 on May 8, \$0.800 on May 9, and only \$0.409 on May 12.
-After May 17, 2022, the price of Terra never exceeded \$0.10.
-Importantly, the price of Terra neared zero because investors expected the price of Luna to remain at zero; as a result, the algorithmic stability mechanism was broken.

-Panel (b) shows that the run reversed all of Terra's 2022 growth as circulation returned to January 2022 values, and its market capitalization dropped by about 95 percent.
+The same figure shows that TerraUSD's price plummeted following the collapse of Luna: TerraUSD was worth \$0.996 on May 8, \$0.800 on May 9, and only \$0.409 on May 12.
+After May 17, 2022, the price of TerraUSD never exceeded \$0.10.
+Importantly, the price of TerraUSD hovered near zero because investors expected the price of Luna to remain at zero; as a result, the algorithmic stability mechanism was broken.
+Panel (b) shows that the run reversed all of TerraUSD's 2022 growth as circulation returned to January 2022 values, and its market capitalization dropped by about 95 percent.

-As with MMF runs, the May 2022 stablecoin run was characterized by strong negative spillover into the broader industry.
-Panel (a) of Figure 8 shows significant outflows from all offshore stable-coins relative to US-based stablecoins in a behavior reminiscent of runs among prime MMFs.
+As with MMF stress episodes, the May 2022 TerraUSD run was characterized by strong negative spillover into the broader stablecoin industry.
+Panel (a) of Figure 8 shows significant outflows from all offshore stablecoins relative to US-based stablecoins, a pattern reminiscent of runs among prime MMFs.
 Panel (b) breaks down the results by stablecoin type.
-It shows that non-US asset-backed, algorithmic, and
+It shows that non-US asset-backed, algorithmic, and crypto-collateralized stablecoins experienced outflows in the wake of TerraUSD's collapse, and the effect was strongest for the algorithmic stablecoin Frax, which suffered a 45 percent loss of its May 1 market capitalization by May 16, 2022.

-19The developers of Terra and the Anchor protocol would lend Terra deposits to borrowers, who used them to buy more volatile crypto assets and invest in decentralized finance protocols.
-The operator of the Anchor protocol aggregated these higher and more volatile yields and passed them to Terra depositors.
-The massive growth of Terra in early 2022 was largely due to the interest rates paid by the Anchor protocol; according to decrypt.co, 72 percent of all Terra in circulation was invested in Anchor.
+&lt;sup>20The Anchor protocol operator, with the backing of the Terra developers, lent TerraUSD deposits to borrowers, who used them to buy more volatile crypto assets and invest in decentralized finance protocols.
+Anchor aggregated these higher and more volatile yields and passed them to TerraUSD depositors.
+The massive growth of TerraUSD in early 2022 was largely due to the interest rates paid by the Anchor protocol; according to decrypt.co, 72 percent of all TerraUSD in circulation was invested in Anchor.

-Figure 7: The Terra collapse of 2022.
+Figure 7: The Terra collapse of 2022